-The Curriculum within EYFS is based upon the EYFS statutory requirements; through KS 1&2 the National Curriculum provides the starting point for schemes of work which staff then extend and supplement with aspects from ISEB specifications and 11+ entrance exam requirements.
+The Curriculum within EYFS is based upon the EYFS statutory requirements; through KS 1&2 the National Curriculum provides the starting point for schemes of work which staff then extend and supplement with aspects from ISEB specifications and senior school entrance exam requirements.

-Within KS3, we design our own skill-based schemes of work which not only meet the ISEB specifications and requirements of senior school Admissions Assessments and Scholarships, but provide the best possible curriculum to inspire learners.
+Within KS3, we design our own skill-based schemes of work which not only meet the ISEB specifications and requirements of senior school admissions assessments and academic scholarships, but provide the best possible curriculum to inspire learners.